chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/data.md

 export class TaskModule {}
 ```

-All the pieces are in place, all that is needed is wire the store to the app.
-In our top level module (`src/app/app.module.ts`):
+We have what we need.
+All that is required is to wire the store to the app.
+Update your top-level module (`src/app/app.module.ts`):

 ```diff:title=src/app/app.module.ts
 import { BrowserModule } from '@angular/platform-browser';